She Had Vastly More Lovers Than Him

 It’s clear that, like me, Mark thinks 30-plus lovers is too many for a woman to accrue by the age of 35.
-That there should be some kind of excuse for it.
+That there should be some kind of “excuse” for it.

 She explained that she wasn’t “just slutty,” she was looking for “the one” and just made bad choices in men.

 When I stopped to check my unconscious, judgey, little brain, I discovered that I think my number is more romantic than Maggie’s.
 More tasteful.

 Then, last night, while on the phone with my college roommate Jill, I was talking to her about Maggie and me and told her exactly how many lovers I’d had.
-Silence.
-Then, “Wow, Shan.”

 Wow, Shan?
 Really?

 “Well, how many have you had?”I asked, suddenly feeling like a slutinka.

 “Three,” she said in a voice that suggested that was a much more reasonable number and that I was, indeed, a strumpet.

-So I wonder where I fall on the Sex Judgement Belief Spectrum:
+So, I wonder where I fall on the Sex Judgement Belief Spectrum

-I think more than 30 lovers for a single woman past 35 is kind of shocking.
+- I think more than 30 lovers for a single woman past 35 is kind of shocking.

-I think less than five lovers for a single man past 35 might signal repression.
+- I think less than five lovers for a single man past 35 might signal repression.

-I’m harder on women than men when they’ve had more lovers, and harder on men than women when they’ve had less lovers despite my feminism.
+I’m harder on women than men when they’ve had more lovers, and harder on men than women when they’ve had less lovers, despite my feminism.

-Even the really lame ones (and there were some) are stories I can’t help laughing over now.
-Or maybe I laugh now because I’m in the safe harbor of a man who really loves me?
+Even the really lame ones are stories I can’t help laughing over now.
+Or maybe I laugh now because I’m in the safe harbor of a man who loves me?

-So I’m taking a poll to see where my judgements fit in.
+So, I’m taking a poll to see where my judgements fit in.
 What do you think?

 1. Is there such a thing as Casual Sex without casualties?